-All that we do is for the glory of God.
-Everything in the life of the church corporately and in the lives of the members of the church flows out of the gospel.
+We are seeking the glory of the Father in the Gospel of the Son by the power of the Spirit.
+All we do is for the glory of God.
+Everything in the life of the church flows out of the gospel.

-The preaching and teaching of the church will intentionally focus on Christ’s death and resurrection as the culmination of God’s plan of redemption, and the highest revelation of his glory.
+The preaching and teaching of the church intentionally focuses on Christ’s death and resurrection as the culmination of God’s plan of redemption, and the highest revelation of his glory.

-We will seek a lifestyle and an understanding that reflects the fact that what we do for God only ever flows out of what he has done for us in Christ Jesus.
+We recognize that everything we do for God only flows out of what he has done for us in Christ Jesus.

-We will observe the Lord’s Supper regularly to help maintain a Christ centered aim.
+We observe the Lord’s Supper weekly to help maintain a Christ centered aim.

 This aspect of the vision drives all the rest.

 Jesus told his disciples that when the Spirit came, they would be empowered to be his witnesses.
 Our mission can only be carried out in the power of the Spirit.

 In Romans 8, Paul says we can only keep the righteous requirement of the law by the Holy Spirit.
 If we want to be pleasing to God, we must walk according to the Spirit.

 Jesus told the woman at the well that God is looking for those who will worship him in Spirit and in truth.
 The kind of worship God wants from us must be done in the Spirit.
 The Bible explains worship as a gathered activity of God’s people as well as our whole lives given to him as a living sacrifice.

 In other words, all that we do as a church must be done in reliance on the Holy Spirit.
 We want to maintain this awareness and seek the power of God in his Spirit, abounding in the fruit of the Spirit and earnestly desiring all his gifts.